 To increase her skills in health service delivery, research, and program management, Professor Binagwaho has completed a number of academic certificates.
 She earned a Certificate of Tropical Medicine from the Institute of Tropical Medicine at Anvers, Belgium (1984-85).
 At the University de Bretagne Occidentale Professor Binagwaho completed three certificates: a Certificate in Axiology (General Emergencies) (1991-1992); a Certificate in Pediatric Emergencies (1992-1993); and a Certificate in HIV Patient Care and Treatment (1994-1995).
 She also completed a training program in AIDS prevention and surveillance studies in Kigali, Rwanda through the World AIDS Foundation, hosted by the University of New Mexico School of Medicine’s Health Sciences Center (July-August 1997), a certificate in Health and Human Rights – Dimensions and Strategies with InWEnt – Capacity Building International (Internationale Weiterbildung und Entwicklung gGmbH) and the World Health Organization (November 2009-April 2010), and a Social and Behavioral Research Investigators Certificate by the US-based organization Citi Collaborative Institutional Training Initiative.

 Professor Binagwaho received the 2015 Roux Prizeand the 2015 Ronald McDonald House Charities Award of Excellence.
+She was also named as one of the 100 Most Influential Africans women for 2020.

 In 2017, Professor Binagwaho was appointed Vice Chancellor of the University of Global Health Equity (UGHE), an initiative of Partners In Health.

 Since 2008, Professor Binagwaho has been a Senior Lecturer in the Department of Global Health and Social Medicine at Harvard Medical School.
 She is also a Professor of the Practice of Global Health Delivery and a Professor of Pediatrics at the University of Global Health Equity in Rwanda as well as an Adjunct Clinical Professor of Pediatrics at the Geisel School of Medicine at Dartmouth.
 Since 2016, she is a member of the American National Academy of Medicine and, since 2017, a fellow of the African Academy of Sciences.
+Currently, Professor Binagwaho serves as a faculty affiliate to the Center for African Studies at Harvard University.

 Professor Binagwaho’s academic engagements include research on health equity, HIV/AIDS, information and communication technologies (ICT) in e-health, and pediatric care delivery systems.
 She has published over 180 peer-reviewed articles.